i10/tractus/README.md

 ```
 cargo build --release
 ```
 The Tractus binary will be available at `./target/release/tractus`.
 You can copy it to a location you find convenient, and add it to your `PATH` so that it is available as `tractus`.
-Note: The following instructions are based on the assumption that you have done this.
+Note: The following instructions assume you have done this and that the binary is available in the terminal as `tractus`.

 To install the RStudio addin, open the `./src/rstudio-addin/tractusAddin.Rproj` in RStudio and execute the menu entry `Build > Load All`.
 The addin should then be available in the toolbar under `Addins` and called `Tractus`.